spinnaker/spinnaker.github.io/setup/install/providers/kubernetes-v2/gke/index.md

 {% include toc %}

-This page describes how to set up a Kubernetes cluster on [GKE](https://cloud.google.com/kubernetes-engine/) to be used as a Spinnaker Kubernetes v2 provider.
+This page describes how to set up a Kubernetes cluster on [GKE](https://cloud.google.com/kubernetes-engine/) to be used with Spinnaker's Kubernetes provider.
 The process is very simple, but you need to do some specific things to allow Spinnaker to authenticate against your cluster.

 > Note: To manage and create clusters in a given project, you need the